k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md

 ## Synchronization Overview

+The synchronization of the Reference Tables can happen for different reasons explicited in the cases below.
+This article deals with the synchronization between any Fabric session and the External Source from where the Reference Table was initially populated.
+The cross-nodes synchronization process within a Fabric Cluster is discussed in the next [article](04_fabric_commonDB_sync.md).

 *Case 1 - Background Sync*
-- asks for reference table to be updated from external source according to a predifined interval
+This mode enables a Fabric Session to ask for reference table to be updated from external source according to a predifined interval.
+The [ref_sync and ref_sync_wait commands] will be triggered automatically in the background either according to the method selected in Fabric Studio (Time Interval or Decision Function) as described [here](/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md#sync-method).

 *Case 2 - Pro-Active Sync*

-A customer service operative needs get the most updated list of new services subscribed by a customer in real-time.
+A customer service operative needs to get the most updated list of new services subscribed by a customer in real-time.
 In this case the web-service or job request will trigger the  ref_sync and ref_sync_wait commands described [here](/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md#ref_sync-lu_namelu-name-tablesall-or-table-1table-2etc-forcetruefalse).

 *Case 3 - Scheduled Sync*